 Conclusion

 Suppose you’re still running Dell Wyse 3040, 5070, or similar models.
-In that case, you’re likely facing declining performance, rising support issues, and significant compatibility gaps with modern OS tools like ThinOS 9.x and Dell Wyse Management Suite.
+In that case, you’re likely facing declining performance, increasing support issues, and significant compatibility gaps with modern OS tools such as ThinOS 9.x and Dell Wyse Management Suite.

 The TCD 1 Series delivers: